TBS-EACPD/infobase/client/README.md

 0. Follow the steps in `InfoBase/server/README.md` to start a local backend
 1. `cd` to the `InfoBase/client` dir
 2. `npm ci`
-3. `npm run static_build:watch` to gather and bundle static files (csv's, svg's, extended bootstrap css).
+3. `npm run build_static:watch` to gather and bundle static files (csv's, svg's, extended bootstrap css).
 Can be left running to watch for changes
-4. `npm run quick_build_bilingual` to webpack the source code (`quick_build_bilingual` builds both EN an FR versions, relatively quickly, but requires a browser with ES6 support)
+4. `npm run webpack -- EN FR` to bundle the source code

 ### Visiting a local build